-In honor of Month of the Military Child, Hunt Military Communities is pleased to launch its inaugural ‘Hunt Little Heroes’ program.
+In honor of Month of the Military Child, Hunt Military Communities is pleased to launch our 2nd Annual ‘Hunt Little Heroes’ program.
 Hunt Little Heroes celebrates the special moments that make our military families and their children heroes right here in our communities.

 As part of the program, we want children of military families to share their “Hero Story” of what they think it takes to be a hero and how they’ve been a positive influence in their community.

 Submit your Little Hero story for the chance to be Hunt’s Little Hero for the day in your local community.
-In honor of Month of the Military Child, Hunt Military Communities will be sending every participant who submits a story their very own Hunt Little Heroes cape and mask.
+In honor of Month of the Military Child, Hunt Military Communities will be sending every participant who submits a story their very own Hunt Little Heroes cape, mask and special coin.

 Donation to Charity: $500